 - Any previous attempts you have made to resolve the problem

 - Your desired resolution of the complaint.

-Your complaint will be acknowledged within 5 working days and will then be assigned to an Investigating Officer who will aim to resolve your complaint within 10 working days.
+Your complaint will be acknowledged within two working days and will then be assigned to an appropriate senior manager who will aim to resolve your complaint within 10 working days.
 If this is not possible, you will be updated accordingly.

 If you are not satisfied with the outcome of your complaint, you can appeal against the decision.
 You should submit your appeal within 10 days of receiving your response.

 - Why the suggested resolution was not satisfactory

 Your appeal can be sent by post to c/o Complaints, City of Bristol College, College Green Centre, PO Box 3158, Bristol, BS6 9JS or you can write to firstname.lastname@example.org.

 A nominated senior manager will then investigate your appeal and will provide a written ‘Completion of Procedures’ letter to you within one calendar month.